SergioMinga/smart-displaysdk-creative-samples/README.md

-# Smart DisplaySDK HTML5 Creative Samples
+# Smart Display SDK HTML5 Creative Samples

 In this repository you will find some creative samples that can run on our Display SDKs (Android and iOS):
 * Transparent Cover